jhughes1010/weather/README.md

 MCU will wake for 3 reasons
 Initial power on - When device powers on, MCU will briefly connect to the WiFi to get current time.
 No sensors are read.

-EXT0 - ESP32 will wake on rain tip counter to increment counter and go back to sleep Timer - wakes at set time interval to read sensors and send to IOT data collection point
+EXT0 - ESP32 will wake on rain tip counter to increment counter and go back to sleep.

+Timer - wakes at set time interval to read sensors and send to IOT data collection point.